 - To ensure professional competence has to be proven in order to register as a health practitioner.

-- Evidence of continuing professional competence is required when a health practitioner applies for an annual practising certificate in order to be able to continue to practice.
+- Evidence of continuing professional competence is required when a health practitioner applies for an annual practising certificate in order to be able to continue to practise.

 - A Regulatory Authority can suspend a practitioner's Annual Practising Certificate, impose conditions on a scope of practice or alter a practitioner's scope of practice.

 The Act requires all psychotherapists register with the Psychotherapists Board of Aotearoa New Zealand.
-If a psychotherapist is not registered with Board and does not hold a current APC then they cannot practices psychotherapy in New Zealand.
+If a psychotherapist is not registered with the Board and does not hold a current APC then they cannot practise psychotherapy in New Zealand.